 The days of following a linear buyer’s journey are long gone.
 That’s why Sales and Marketing teams need to be nimble and orchestrate multi-step, multi-channel plays that engage key members of the buying committee.
 Offer “extreme value” at every touchpoint—per TOPO’s guidance—that prospects can’t resist.

 We’ve all heard it said “If it’s not in Salesforce, it doesn’t exist.”
 While that’s still true, we must extend that concept to every interaction along the buyer’s journey.
 We must measure every engagement with the buying committee at target accounts, from ad impressions to SDR calls and VIP dinners that close the deal over dessert.

-Let us show you how savvy Sales and Marketing teams can leverage demand innovation for valued accounts (DIVA) —like out-of-the-box direct mail experiences—that delight, engage, and convert.
-Join Marne Reed, chief evangelist at PFL, and Delaney Kutsal, Marketing Programs Manager at Demandbase, on September 2 at 10 am PT as they delve into a discussion on out-of-the-box direct mail experiences.
+Let us show you how savvy Sales and Marketing teams can leverage demand innovation for valued accounts (DIVA) — like out-of-the-box direct mail experiences—that delight, engage, and convert.
+Join Marne Reed, chief evangelist at PFL, and Delaney Kutsal, Marketing Programs Manager at Demandbase, as they delve into a discussion on out-of-the-box direct mail experiences.

 Marketing and Sales teams need to be nimble to offer extreme value at every touchpoint along the buyer's journey while keeping the elusive buying committee engaged.
-Join Jon Miller, CPO at Demandbase, and Craig Rosenberg, chief analyst and cofounder at TOPO on September 16 at 10 am PT.
+Join Jon Miller, CPO at Demandbase, and Craig Rosenberg, chief analyst and cofounder at TOPO for this on-demand webinar.